-Material Assets Acquired or Liabilities Incurred during 2016/17.
+Material Assets Acquired or Liabilities Incurred during 2017/18.

-During 2016/17 the Council acquired the property 4 Town Square in Stevenage town centre, purchased for strategic planning reasons.
-In addition 21 residential properties were acquired to increase the council's social housing stock.
+During 2017/18 the Council acquired the property Essex House, an office complex, to enhance and promote economic opportunities in Stevenage in line with the Council's Future Town Future Council ambitions.
+In addition 34 residential properties were acquired to increase the Council's social housing stock.